ambossIconambossIcon

 • Found in animal reservoirs in most countries throughout the world

-• Considerable divide between developed and developing countries in terms of human death due to rabies
+• Considerable divide between developed and developing countries in terms of human deaths due to rabies

 • Incidence worldwide: Up to 70,000 people die of rabies each year.
 [1]